 Such transparency and real-time insights simplify your decision-making and help you increase efficiency.

-2. Shift or minimize non-billable tasks
+2. Shift or minimise non-billable tasks

 3. Train and upskill your employees